 Bachelor of Music

-Min. credits to reach full-time status: 16
+Min. credits to meet academic standing requirements: 16

 Max. credits allowed without course overload permission: 24